Terry3nty/Terry3nty/README.md

 ## 🔖 Fun Facts

 - My secret handshake: 👍🏾👊🏾✊🏾🤜🏾🫰🏾🤙🏾🤝🏾
-- Planning to be a millionaire... responsibly (lawyer, will, protections by 25 💼) xoxo😂
+- Planning to be a millionaire... responsibly (lawyer, will-protections by 25 💼) xoxo😂
 - Always learning.
 Always building.

 ---